 Students who have extension assignments will still receive the non-submission emails regarding the original assignment submission.
 They will not receive non-submission emails for the extension assignment.

-Non-submission emails are only generated for assignments fed from ISIS.
+Non-submission emails are only generated for assignments fed from SIS.

 Can I see in Blackboard which student has been given the extension?

 You will be informed by your School SPS when an extension assignment has been approved and for which student.
-In addition, you will be able to see which student(s) have access to the extension assignment by looking at the Adaptive Release rules.
+In addition, you will be able to see which student(s) have access to the extension assignment by looking at the Release Conditions on the assignment.

 How do I mark extension assignment submissions?

-Please note that the Spreadsheet Marking tool cannot be used for marking extension assignments.
-Extension assignments should be marked via the Grade Centre - as the extension assignment is separate to the original deadline, it will have it‘s own column in the Grade Centre.
+Extension assignments can be marked using either the Gradebook directly, Speadsheet Marking or the UWE Allocation tool.
+As the extension assignment is separate to the original deadline, it will have it‘s own column in the Gradebook.

 Carry out the marking as you would for other Blackboard assignment submissions.
-When you release marks and feedback, these will go to the students via Blackboard but the marks will not automatically extract to ISIS.
-You will need to provide your School SPS team with the marks for extension submissions manually so that they can enter them into ISIS by hand.
+When you post the marks and feedback they will become visible to students.
+Marks will not automatically extract to SIS - You will need to provide your School SPS team with the marks for extension submissions manually so that they can enter them into SIS by hand.